telekom/LibNbiot/examples/arduino/README.md

 * RTCZero
 * Adafruit_ZeroTimer

+Please make sure that you choose module/firmware version *BG96MA-R02A07M1G* for the library if you use **Tuino096Example**.

 ## Starting the example

 Execute the python-script.
 You will get a prompt to choose the module/firmware you want to use: